 For this blanket, you will need to know how to change colors in crochet.
 There are quite a bit of color changes in this design if you’d like to learn how or need a refresher then you can visit my tutorial about changing yarn colors.

 For the entire blanket, I used Hometown USA yarn by Lion Brand, which has colors named after quite a bit of different cities in the USA.
 You never know, maybe yours is there because mine was.
 Yep!
 Pittsburgh.

 As for the blanket, I decided to go with a few colors that popped out to me and I love how the colors blended so well together.

 If these yarn colors aren’t your style, then feel free to chose colors that speak to you.

-Once you’ve taken a look at the fun stuff above then you are ready to read on down to find the pattern! 🙂
+Once you’ve taken a look at the fun yarn stuff above, then you are ready to read on down to find the pattern!